Vrunda2/Vrunda2/README.md

 - **MediCore** – Java-based dynamic hospital portal with admin, doctor, and patient dashboards
 - **FootPrints’25 Website** – Built using React.js and Tailwind CSS

 ---

 ### 🏆 Extra-Curriculars:

-- 🧠 Core Committee Member – CodeVimarsh
+- 🧠 **Core Committee Member – CodeVimarsh (College Coding Club)**
+  Actively organizing coding events and fostering a culture of problem-solving and innovation on campus.

-- 🎯 Organizing Team – FootPrints (National Level Tech Fest)
+- 🎯 **Core Committee Member – FootPrints (National Level Technical Fest)**
+  Played a key leadership role in organizing one of India’s largest student-led tech fests.
+  - Managed event planning, logistics, and sponsorship acquisition
+  - Led the graphics and design team using Adobe Photoshop for posters, social media, and promotional assets
+  - Collaborated with cross-functional teams to deliver a successful event experience

 ---

+### 🏅 Achievements:

+- 🎓 **FFE Scholar (Foundation for Excellence)**
+  Selected as an FFE Scholar for outstanding academic performance and potential — one of India’s most prestigious and competitive merit-based scholarships for engineering students.

 > ✨ *"Striving to build meaningful software that solves real-world problems."*